Understanding how back in stock flows work

 After triggering the flow, you will see the contact added to the Waiting list of recipients at the back in stock delay component.

-To explore who is waiting at this step, click View Activity in the configuration sidebar for this delay.
+To explore who is waiting at this step, click View details in the Performance section of the details sidebar for this delay.

 Sending to back in stock subscribers

 To view recipient activity around your stock alert email or SMS, click on the message itself.
-Here, in the sidebar, you will see a summary of activity over the last 30 days.
-Click View all Analytics to explore activity over a longer, or custom, timeframe.
+Here, in the Performance section of the sidebar, you will see a summary of activity over the last 30 days.
+Click View details to explore activity over a longer, or custom, timeframe.

 Note that it's not possible to check if the item is still in stock before sending a second message.
 After the initial message is sent, Klaviyo cannot check the inventory for the item to see if the item has gone out of stock again.

-Back-populating back in stock flows typically won't bring in new people.
-Back in stock flows are triggered by the Subscribed to Back in Stock metric, and metric-triggered flows are back-populated based on time delays.
-Since back in stock flows are best without time delays (and the back in stock delay functions differently), back-populating won't have any effect.
+Adding past profiles to back in stock flows typically won't bring in new people.
+Back in stock flows are triggered by the Subscribed to Back in Stock metric, and metric-triggered flows add past profiles based on time delays.
+Since back in stock flows are best without time delays (and the back in stock delay functions differently), adding past profiles won't have any effect.
 If you wish to reach out to those in a back in stock report, we recommend sending a campaign.

-That said, if your back in stock flow does contain a time delay, back-populating will work similarly to how other metric-triggered flows back-populate.
+That said, if your back in stock flow does contain a time delay, adding past profiles will work similarly to how other metric-triggered flows add past profiles.
 The only difference is that with back in stock flows, someone in the waiting queue will be notified as soon as the product is back in stock.

 Additional resources